 Every organization wants to be successful, but who decides which are successful or not?
 For Google, there’s a clear definition of how to measure the success of a DevOps team.
-At CloudNative London last year, Google Cloud Platform Advocate, and co-author of “Continuous Delivery,” Jez Humble explained Google’s four key metrics and how to become one of these few, proud elite teams.
+At CloudNative London last year, Google Cloud Platform Advocate, and co-author of “Continuous Delivery,” Jez Humble explained Google’s four key metrics — commonly referred to as the DevOps Research and Assessment or DORA metrics — and how to become one of these few, proud elite teams.

 Let’s start by clarifying how Google defines DevOps, namely as “an organizational and cultural movement that aims to increase software delivery velocity, improve service reliability, and build shared ownership among software stakeholders.”
 This definition further goes into how DevOps teams should work to “improve the speed, stability, availability, and security of your software delivery capability.”

 Humble says a lot of teams think they can just install Kubernetes and start deploying apps, but few organizations have the technical and managerial capabilities that drive real success.
-This piece aims to highlight what those few top performers are doing right.
+So what those few top performers are doing right?

-The Four Key Metrics of a Successful DevOps Team
+The 4 DORA Metrics of a Successful DevOps Team

 - Lead time for changes